-This course is an intensive study of a specific topic or problem in Western History.
-With different subject matter, the course may be taken more than once for credit.
-Prerequisite: HI121 or HI122 HI444G MODERN PACIFIC HISTORY FROM 1850 TO THE PRESENT (3) Fall/Even Years This course covers colonial and post-colonial rule in the Pacific.
-Prerequisite: HI121 or HI122.
-HI450G TOPICS IN PACIFIC HISTORY (3)SpringThis course is an intensive study of a specific topic or problem in Pacific History.
+HI455G TOPICS IN PRE-MODERN HISTORY (3)Fall/Odd YearsThis course is an intensive study of a specific topic or problem in Pre-Modern History.
 With differentsubject matter, this course may be taken more than once for credit.
-Prerequisite: HI121 or HI122 HI455G TOPICS IN PRE-MODERN HISTORY (3)Fall/Odd YearsThis course is an intensive study of a specific topic or problem in Pre-Modern History.
-With differentsubject matter, this course may be taken more than once for credit.
 Prerequisite: HI121 or HI122 HI474G HISTORY OF MODERN JAPAN (3) Spring/Even Years This course focuses on the political, social, diplomatic, and economic development of modern Japan from the beginning of the Tokugawa Shogunate (1603) to the present.
 Attention is also given to Japan's response to the west.
 HI476G HISTORY OF MODERN CHINA (3) Fall/Odd Years This course examines the transition from traditional to modern China, China's entry into the modern world, and China under the Communist Regime.
 HI478G THE HISTORY OF MODERN KOREA (3) Fall/Even Years This course emphasizes the evolution of Korea from the Yi Dynasty (1392-1910) to the present.
-Prerequisite: HI122 .
+Prerequisite: HI122.
 HI480G TOPICS IN ASIAN HISTORY (3)FallThis course is an intensive study of a specific topic or problem in Asian History.
 With differentsubject matter, this course may be taken more than once for credit.
 Prerequisite: HI121 or HI122 LINGUISTICS S (LN) LN400G APPLIED LINGUISTICS (3) Fall This course covers methods of teaching English as a second language.
 It familiarizes students with test drills, activities, and exercises used in ESL programs.
 Work on materials preparation dealing with phonological, syntactical, and semantic problems is included.
 Prerequisite: LN300 or consent of instructor .
 LN401G HISTORY OF THE ENGLISH LANGUAGE (3)Spring/Even YearsThis course is an historical survey of the sound, structure, and syntax of the English language from900 A.D. to the present.
 Prerequisite: LN300 or consent of instructor.
 LN440G TOPICS IN LINGUISTICS (3) As resources permit Courses included under this umbrella course provide undergraduate and graduate students with advanced study of specific topics within the study of language.
 These topics focus attention on language use, language analysis, and language learning.
 Special attention will be paid, where possible, to Pacific languages and cultures.
 The course may be repeated for credit with different topics.
 Prerequisite: LN300 or consent of instructor .
-LN440G/a TOPICS IN LINGUISTICS: ETHNOGRAPHY OF SPEAKING (3) As resources permit Ethnography of Speaking explores the links between the study of language, oral and written literature, folklore, and language education.
+LN440G/a TOPICS IN LINGUISTICS: ETHNOGRAPHY OF SPEAKING (3)As resources permitEthnography of Speaking explores the links between the study of language, oral and written literature, folklore, and language education.
 It examines and analyzes the relationship between language, language use, culture performance and context in different speech communities.
+Prerequisite: LN300 or consent of instructor.
+LN440G/b TOPICS IN LINGUISTICS: PRAGMATICS (3) As resources permit Pragmatics presents an exploration of what we actually do with our language.
+Following a cross- cultural approach, the course analyzes the ways we use our language to do what we want it to do and say what we really mean in various contexts and situations.
 Prerequisite: LN300 or consent of instructor .